WYSA Coach Pass - Required

 - Coaches working with U15 and older STATE LEAGUE teams are required to have, at minimum, a ‘D’ level coaching license.

-- Coaches working with U11 and older CLASSIC teams are required to have, at minimum, an ‘E’ level coaching certificate.
+- Coaches working with U11 and older CLASSIC teams are required to have, at minimum, completed two in-person Grassroots Modules (one must be 9v9 or 11v11) or an ‘E’ level coaching certificate.

-- Coaches working with U10 and younger teams are required to have, at minimum, a ‘Y1’ level coaching certificate.
+- Coaches working with Rec teams required to have, at minimum, a ‘Y1’ or 'Y2' level coaching certificate or completed one in-person Grass Roots Module.

 MAYSA will work with WYSA to set up a sufficient number of Coach Clinics in the MAYSA district to provide opportunities for coaches to attain the proper levels of licensure to coach their teams.